Can You Transfer Credit Card Debt to Someone Else?

 Your family member or friend could save money.

-Well, they’ll save money, if they transfer debt to your card, especially if they leave you high and dry.
+Well, they’ll save money, if they transfer the debt to your card, especially if they leave you high and dry.
 But let’s say that it does all work out well.

 They pay off the debt that’s now on your card, and they save a lot of money, from having a low interest or possibly no interest (some credit cards offer 0% interest with balance transfers for a certain period of time, say, 12 or 18 months).